My First Story

-My First Story (stylized as MY FIRST STORY) is a Japanese rock band from Shibuya, Tokyo.
+My First Story (マイ・ファースト・ストーリー、マイファス、MFS, stylized in all caps) is a Japanese rock band from Shibuya, Tokyo.
 Formed in 2011, the band currently consists of vocalist Hiroki Moriuchi, guitarist Teruki Nishizawa, bassist Nobuaki Katō, and drummer Shōhei Sasaki.
 Their debut album My First Story (2012) caught people's attention and put them in lineups of major music festivals.
 Their fourth studio album Antithese (2016) ranked 4th on Oricon chart, and directed their first Nippon Budokan live show, gathering 12,000.

 History

 2011–2012: Formation and earlier days

 Having known Hiro through Pay Money to My Pain's vocalist K, producer Nori Outani suggested him to Sho in August 2011, when he was still mainly active in his previous band Fromus together with drummer Masack and bassist Nob.
 Only a little later, the newly founded formation decided to add another guitarist and Hiro remembered Teru who he had already tried to start a band with in their high school days.
 Their band name "My First Story" had been suggested by Pay Money to My Pain vocalist K.

 In October 2011, they appeared in a music event sponsored by Sanei Shobo Co., which publishes the street fashion magazine Book (Ohlie), and performed in public for the first time.
 In November 2011, they appeared in a music event sponsored by the street fashion brand Subciety (Sub-society).

 On April 4, 2012, eight months after the formation, they released their first full album, self-titled My First Story, that by 2013 had already sold 20,000 copies.
 This work was the first release from the record label Intact Records (established by Core Trust which operates Subciety).
 The music video of the lead song "Second Limit" was directed by Maxilla, a video production team known for coldrain, Crossfaith, and SiM.
-The band's first independent show, “Highest Life Party Vol. 1”, held in June sold out immediately.
+The band's first independent show, "Highest Life Party Vol. 1", held in June sold out immediately.
 On August 19, 2012, they appeared at the Summer Sonic Festival.